JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.41
+  - Adds duration and intensity to the `addstatus` command.

 - v1.40
   - Changes yaml files to not be created if they would be empty.
   - Fixes error when deleting yaml files when the mod is running.